Katharineoyh/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Sum steps by day, create Histogram, and calculate mean and median.
+Ignore missing values in dataset and Sum steps by day, create Histogram of the total number of steps taken each day.

 ```r